UncleGravity/penzai/docs/plan-long.md

   whose justification is future, not present — built the day USB is real, not on spec.

 **Topology is a flag, not an architecture.**
-`penzai run --device inproc | tcp:host:port | usb:VID:PID`.
-On-board production uses
+`penzai run --device fake | tcp:host:port | usb:VID:PID`.
+Real hardware runs as two
-`inproc`: penzai links the device runtime directly and there is no daemon and no socket.
-Because weights are resident and per-token traffic is tiny, the choice of transport never gates decode throughput — it only ever carries control traffic.
+processes: `penzai` on the host and `penzaid` on the board.
+Because weights are resident and per-token traffic is tiny, the choice of board transport never gates decode throughput — it only ever carries control traffic.

 ---